Industry Certified Chainsaw Training & Safety Courses

 Upon successful completion of the course, you will receive a Chainsaw Competency Record Logbook and a wallet certificate that is valid for three years and are qualified to find work as a bucker (maximum six inches in diameter at breast height (DBH) trees.)

-May 1 - 3, 2024: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Fort St. John, then two days at the cutting site.
-Students need their own CSA approved steel toed boots, safety glasses, and gloves.
-All other...
+February 19 - 21, 2025: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Fort St. John, then two days at the cutting site.
+Students need their own CSA approved steel toed boots, safety glasses, and gloves....

-July 25 - 27, 2024: 3-Day Chainsaw Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Ottawa, then two days at the cutting site in the area.
+June 18 - 20, 2025: 3-Day Chainsaw Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Okotoks, then two days at the cutting site in Priddis area.
 Students need their own CSA approved steel toed boots, safety glasses, and gloves.
 All...

 Enroll Now!